Heroic Evolution

 The other part of the secret had to do with the cycle itself.
 Though it's a tenet largely unexplored, it's been said in as recently as Portrait of Ruin that the Belmonts are "not allowed to touch the Vampire Killer" until the period where Dracula's resurrection is expected.
 Due to this clause in the contract, the Belmonts would be forced to stay away and in the interim leave the Vampire Killer and the mystic weapons in the care of blood-related factions, who in the event of a years-too-early resurrection would fight in the Belmonts' place.
 (How Juste Belmont was able to wield it in such a short period hasn't been explained, but it could be possible if Dracula's resurrection was "predicted to be 1748" by a prophecy.)
 So it was in 1797 when Richter Belmont relinquished control of the Vampire Killer, which would be reclaimed by Belmont heroes, people figured, in approximately one hundred year's time.

-This is where Castlevania: Circle of the Moon is concerned.
-Though, like Legends, it was previously dismissed from the official timeline, it has since been confirmed to be part of the lineage though without explanation.
-From using the events of Portrait of Ruin, we can piece together what happened.
+Thankfully, the identities of the Vampire Killer's suitors soon emerged, which is where Castlevania: Circle of the Moon is concerned.
+(Like Legends, it was previously dismissed from the official timeline; it has since been confirmed to be part of the lineage though without explanation.)
+From gauging the events of Portrait of Ruin, we can piece together what happened next.
 That is, Richter and his crew left the weapons to the care of the blood-related factions Graves and Baldwin, who had grown closely together and were living quite comfortably.
-In 1820, a fear was realized--Dracula was resurrected early, and it was up to Morris Baldwin and unmentioned Graves members to fight and defeat him.
+In 1820, the people's fear was again realized: Dracula was resurrected early.
+Unlike in the previous era of uncertainty, there was this time an obvious opposing force; it was the responsibility of Morris Baldwin and unmentioned Graves members to fight and defeat the Dark Lord.
 When it was over, Morris and friends came to realize the true potential of Dracula and the danger of future early resurrections in a Belmont-less world.
 Fearing a similar event, Morris took under his wing son Hugh and the Graves' child Nathan and trained them as the elders always had.
 (We'll assume this to entail the acceptance of "sacrificing one's life" and the battle with the Whip's Memory.)
 But the Juste-Maxim scenario again showed its face: With there being two warriors, which would earn the title of Vampire Killer?
 The choice would be left to Morris Baldwin, now the elder.
-Ultimately, he chose Nathan, whose skills were superb but knew a better in Hugh's, despite the logical choice his son represented.
+Ultimately, he chose Nathan, whose skills were superb but knew a better in Hugh's; Hugh, his son, was the logical choice, which made it all the more perplexing when Nathan was chosen.
+What were people not seeing?

-It turned out for Morris to be the correct decision, because he knew the truth: Earning such an honor definitely entailed mental status along with physical skill as the strongest factor because assigning a hunter brimming with arrogance would put a non-Belmont one step closer to being directly in the mold of that which they hunted (an obvious Star Wars theme).
+Morris' turned out to be the correct decision, because he knew the truth: Earning such an honor definitely entailed mental status, in addition to physical skill, as the most important factor, because tasking with such a mission a hunter brimming with arrogance would be to create a specimen one step removed from being directly in the mold of that which they hunted (an obvious Star Wars theme).
 To prove just how right he was, Hugh during the ordeal fell easy prey to Dracula's possession, which amplified the youth's hatred and almost caused his undoing plus the ruination of the trio's campaign to thwart Dracula.
 It was Nathan who saved Hugh from eternal suffering and met all other challenges.

 One thing was certain: The Graves and Baldwins had honored their commitment and would continue to pass down the weapons to worthy suitors until the time was right for Belmont warriors to retrieve them.
 By 1856, the Vampire Killer and mystic weapons found themselves in the possession of another blood-related faction whose surname was "Schneider"--in this case, the responsibility entrusted to Michael Gelhart Schneider.
 By then the secret was out: Romania knew the Schneiders to be the heirs to the Belmont throne.
 It was Michael's son, Reinhardt, who was the biggest victim of this.
 Growing up, he was teased constantly by the other children who refused to believe that an individual such as he could be descended from such a line of warriors.
 Listening to their discouraging words, he almost came to believe it, within him forming a sense of self-doubt; much later, through his training, his insecurities metamorpisized into a will to prove them wrong.

 The exploits of Reinhardt are detailed in Castlevania 64, in which there are available are two selectable heroes.
 The other hero is of course Carrie Fernandez.
 What you won't find out by playing the American version is that Carrie is a descendant of Sypha Belnades, the wife of Trevor Belmont.
-In fact, in the Japanese version of Castlevania 64, Carrie's last name is Belnades.
-This means that Sypha retained her surname instead of taking Trevor's, and the Belnades family grew right alongside the Belmonts as in the case with the Baldwins and Graves; we know this to be true because there exists a Yoko Belnades, who in Aria of Sorrow is an ally of the Church and of Julius Belmont (an alliance the splinter families came to share due to their association with said Belmonts).
-They try to ignore the connection completely in the U.S. version, so from our end, we can say that "Fernandez" is derivative of "Belnades" (see the next chapter on how this is possible).
+In examining the Japanese versions of Dracula's Curse and Castlevania 64, we find that the family name is actually "Verunandesu," which translates directly into "Fernandez."
+Among other liberties, Konami of America--either by choice or by difficulty in translation--arrived as "Belnades."
+What should be certain is that Sypha retained her family's surname rather than taking Trevor's, and the Belnades clan grew right alongside the Belmonts as in the case with the Baldwins and Graves; we know this to be true because there exists a Yoko Belnades, who in Aria of Sorrow is an ally of the Church and of Julius Belmont (a tight-knit alliance the splinter families came to share with their Belmont associates).
+The localization crew tries to completely ignore such a connection, but it should for the end player be understood that "Fernandez" is derivative of "Belnades" (thanks to SaintofAthena for this information; see the next chapter for more on how this is possible).
 By now of pure-blood relation to the Belmonts, Fernandez warriors are very much capable of pursuing and defeating the Count; all Belnades descendants have naturally made it their destiny, too, to hunt and kill Dracula and vampires in general, but as Carrie learns when she's forced to fight her newly vampirized cousin, not all of them have what it takes.
 This single instance proves that no matter under which name they appear, there are only few suitors that actually have the moxie, thus magnifying the importance of the competition in an environment where there are many.
 Though Castlevania 64 presents two character with two different missions, it's certainly Reinhardt who earns the Vampire Killer title and takes on the challenge, with Carrie by his side as an ally (if not, it would be Carrie wielding the whip, which in her mission she doesn't).

 By 1890, there was reason to worry: It had been more than one hundred years since Richter's time as hunter had passed, but there were no Belmonts to be seen.
 If Dracula would soon be returning, wouldn't the Belmonts have already resurfaced?
 In this inexplicable absence, there was no choice but for the blood-related factions to continue housing the Vampire Killer.
 After the Schneiders had honored their commitment, the weapons were handed down to the Morris family, represented most popularly by Quincy Morris (the surname maybe chosen in honor of Morris Baldwin).